 Prepare your moulds by greasing them with a little butter and then place a tablespoon of castor sugar in the mould, shake it all about and tip out the excess.
 This allows for better crust formation and easier unmolding.

 Very little flour

-My recipe below uses gluten-free flour but it works just a well with cake flour.
+My recipe below uses gluten-free flour but it works just as well with cake flour.

 Top tip: freeze whites

-Egg whites can be frozen for up to a year if placed in the plastic container.
+Egg whites can be frozen for up to a year if placed in a plastic container.
 Remember to label the number of whites in the container and the date.